yujieho/Diffusion_Maps_2/README.md

 `compare4.ipynb` compares the four existing methods for solving this problem: DM+kNN, ROSELAND, Nystrom method, HKC.

 `addpoint3.ipynb` seeks to process the data sequentially.
 There are three possible ways to solve the case: using Nystrom method, modifying SVD, and combining the DMs we obtained from each small dataset by taking advantage of the concept of SCMDS (split-and-combine MDS).

+`test_property.ipynb` tests the properties of DM, Nystrom, and Roseland in order to find out possible ways to obtain solutions.